• Jun 16, 2025

 but they are lousy business owners.

 Business operators get tired and Business owners get rich….
-You cannot succeed at a high level in business without business skills and tools.
+You cannot succeed at a high level in business without skills, tools and a team of people you can rely on.

 The players on your team are highly important to your success… responsible for kicking the goals and winning the game.
-They are you’re the leverage for you to live life on your terms.
-Lousy players, poor leverage, more brain damage and the less money you can bank.
-All A players have six common traits.
+Lousy players = more brain damage for you and the less money in the bank.

-4. They have the technical head and axe to do the job.
-This is not their first gig or car race.
+✅ They have the technical head and skills to do the job.
+This is not their first rodeo.
 They have been here before, many times over and they are technically brilliant at what they do.
-And they are humble enough to ask for help.
+And if they don't know... they go and find the answer.
+They study, they read and they are humble enough to ask for help.

 Every situation in your business is asking a very simple question: “Do you want me to be a problem or an opportunity?
 Your choice.”
 You know the job has outgrown the person when all you hear are problems.
 The cost of a bad employee is more than their wage or salary.